A Primal-Dual Smoothing Framework for Max-Structured Non-Convex Optimization: Introduction.

 \subsection{Related work.}

-From Assumption~\ref{assump:weak_convex_x}, we can easily show that $f$ is $\gamma$-weakly convex on $\calX$ (cf.\ Lemma~\ref{lem:weakly_cvx}).
-Therefore, the problem in~\eqref{eq:main} belongs to the class of weakly convex optimization problems, which has been studied in several works recently.~\citet{Davis_19b} propose a proximal point method for solving~\eqref{eq:main} (with $r\equiv 0$), where each proximal subproblem is solved inexactly by the subgradient method.
-As another approach,~\citet{Davis_19} propose to solve~\eqref{eq:main} using proximal subgraident method directly, without leveraging the proximal point framework.
-If additionally, $f$ has the max-structure as in~\eqref{eq:main},~\citet{Kong_19} propose to first smooth $f$ to $f_\rho$ (where $\rho$ denotes the smoothing parameter; cf.~\eqref{eq:dual_reg}), and then use an accelerated inexact proximal point method to solve the smoothed version of~\eqref{eq:main}, i.e., $\min_{x\in\calX} \,f_\rho(x) + r(x)$.
-However, a critical assumption in all of the works above is that the first-order information of $f$ or $f_\rho$ can be obtained {\em exactly}.
-Note that this amounts to assuming that the maximization problem in the definition of $f$ (cf.~\eqref{eq:main}) or $f_\rho$ (cf.~\eqref{eq:dual_reg}) can be solved {\em exactly}.
-(See Lemmas~\ref{lem:Lipschitz} and~\ref{lem:smooth_f_rho} for details.)
-However, since the structures of $\Phi(x,\cdot)$ and $\calY$ can be potentially complicated, this assumption may not hold.
+Let us review the representative works in the literature, all of which focus on the Hilbertian setting, namely both $\bbX$ and $\bbY$ are finite-dimensional real Hilbert spaces.

-In a restricted setting, where $r\equiv 0$, $g\equiv 0$ and $\bbX$ and $\bbY$ are both (finite dimensional real) Hilbert spaces,~\citet{Theku_19} propose a proximal point approach to solve~\eqref{eq:main}, without using the exact maximization assumption mentioned above.
-Instead, they assume Assumption~\ref{assump:smooth_Phi2}, and solve the proximal subproblem by combining the Mirror-Prox~\citep{Nemi_05} and accelerated gradient~\citep{Nest_83} methods.
-However, it is unclear how to generalize the approach therein to solve the problem in~\eqref{eq:main}, at least not straightforwardly.
+\underline{\em Weakly convex optimization (WCO).} Note that from Assumption~\ref{assump:weak_convex_x}, we can easily show that $f$ is $\gamma$-weakly convex on $\calX$ (cf.\ Lemma~\ref{lem:weakly_cvx}).
+Therefore, the problem in~\eqref{eq:main} belongs to the class of WCO problems, which has been studied in several works recently.~\citet{Davis_19b} propose a proximal point method (PPM) for finding an $\varepsilon$-NS point of~\eqref{eq:main} (with $r=\iota_\calX$), where each proximal sub-problem is solved inexactly by the subgradient method (where the subgradient is in the sense of Fr\'echet; see Section~\ref{sec:Frechet_subdiff}).
+As another approach,~\citet{Davis_19} propose to find an $\varepsilon$-NS point of~\eqref{eq:main} using the proximal subgradient method directly, without leveraging the PPM framework.
+Additionally, both works consider the stochastic setting, where the subgradient of $f$ can only be accessed through its unbiased stochastic estimator with finite second moment.
+Despite the ingenuity and success of these methods, a standing assumption is that at any $x\in\calX$, a subgradient of $f$ can be easily obtained.
+However, in the case of~\eqref{eq:main}, as we shall see in Lemma~\ref{lem:Lipschitz}, computing a subgradient of $f$ generally requires solving the dual maximization problem in the definition of $f$ {\em exactly}, which may not be possible or accomplished easily at least.
+As such, these methods may not be readily applicable to our problem in~\eqref{eq:main}.